JKT48: 2018–2019

-2020–2021: First original song, crisis, and restructuration
+2020–2021: First original song, crisis, and restructuring

-On 9 January 2020, the group released its 21st single and 1st original song, "Rapsodi" along with the coupling song, "Bitter & Sweet".
-"Rapsodi" was centered by Shani Indira Natio and "Bitter & Sweet" was centered by Maria Genoveva Natalia Desy Purnamasari Gunawan of the undergirls.
-This single remains as JKT48's most popular and streamed song in the history of their career.
+The group released its 21st single and first original song, "Rapsodi", with "Bitter & Sweet" on 9 January 2020.
+"Rapsodi" was centered by Shani Indira Natio, and "Bitter & Sweet" was centered by Maria Genoveva Natalia Desy Purnamasari Gunawan.
+The single is JKT48's most popular and streamed song in its history.

-On 14 February 2020, JKT48 held a solo concert titled JKT48 Team KIII Solo Concert "KIII vs KIII" in GOR Bulungan.
-Although it is labeled as a solo concert, some of the former Team KIII members were invited to participate in this concert (whether they're still in JKT48 or have graduated from the group).
-The objective of this stage is to give a challenge for the new Team KIII members before Ratu Vienny Fitrilya's graduation.
-The challenge for this concert is to sell 1,000 tickets in less than a month.
-If they were to fail the challenge, then the shonichi of Team KIII 5th Stage will be cancelled.
-For this concert, the members were divided into two teams: Team Blue and Team Yellow.
+On 14 February 2020, JKT48 held a solo concert (JKT48 Team KIII Solo Concert "KIII vs KIII") in GOR Bulungan.
+Although a solo concert, some former Team KIII members were invited to participate.
+The objective was to challenge the new Team KIII members before Ratu Vienny Fitrilya's graduation by selling 1,000 tickets in less than a month.
+If they failed the challenge, then the Team KIII fifth stage would be cancelled.
+For the concert, members were divided into blue and yellow teams.

-On 28 September 2020, amid the COVID-19 pandemic in Indonesia, one member was announced to be positive for COVID-19.
-Over the next month, two more members of the team had also been announced to be positive as well.
+On 28 September 2020, during the Indonesian pandemic, one member tested positive for COVID-19.
+Over the next month, two more members also tested positive.

-In November 2020, JKT48 announced it would forcibly mass-graduate its members and staffs following the group's crisis due to the pandemic.
-The group had previously announced the 10th generation members of the group, consisting of 11 members, but cancelled their debut following the announcement.
-On 11 January 2021, the group announced 26 of its members would leave the group, leaving only 33 members.
-They officially left the group mid-March 2021.
-All three teams were then dissolved and the academy stopped its operation.
+In November, JKT48 announced that it would graduate its members and staff due to the pandemic.
+The group had announced its 11-person 10th-generation members, but cancelled their debut.
+The group announced on 11 January 2021, that 26 of its members were leaving, reducing its membership to 33; they left the group in mid-March.
+All three teams were dissolved, and the academy ceased operations.

-On 18 December 2020, the group held a concert titled JKT48 9th Anniversary: Sol/Luna.
-The remaining members of the group held the concert on Studio 14, MNC Studio, Jakarta.
-The concert was held with no live audience and it was streamed online due to the COVID-19 pandemic.
-The concert was divided into two sections, Sol: The Anniversary concert and Luna: The graduation ceremony of Beby Chaesara Anadila, Frieska Anastasia Laksani, Nadila Cindi Wantari, Rona Anggreani, and Maria Genoveva Natalia Desy Purnamasari Gunawan.

-On 16 March 2021, the group released its 22nd single, "Cara Ceroboh Untuk Mencinta" or "Darashinai Aishikata" a coupling from AKB48's 49th single, "#Sukinanda".
-All 33 of the remaining members that were not impacted by the restructurization are a part of this single.
-This single was the first and only single that JKT48 has released in 2021.

-On 18 December 2021, the group re-introduced 8 of the 11 tenth generation members.
-The group also announced the creation of a new single, to be produced by Matt Rad and August Rigo.
+The group released its 22nd single, "Cara Ceroboh Untuk Mencinta" or "Darashinai Aishikata" (from AKB48's 49th single, "#Sukinanda"), on 16 March.
+All 33 remaining members appeared on the single, JKT48's only 2021 release.
+The group re-introduced 8 of the 11 tenth-generation members on 18 December, and announced a new single produced by Matt Rad and August Rigo.